-The College is aware of underutilized and areas to monitor, and kept this in mind during the hiring process.
-In the Service Maintenance category, the College will continue to monitor this category.
-In the Faculty: Unlimited category, the College met the hiring goal.
+The College is aware of underutilized and areas to monitor and kept this in mind during the hiring process.
+During the last Affirmative Action Plan cycle, the two underutilized groups of Para-Professional and Faculty-Temporary hiring goals were met.